scriptkitties/fglt/_agora/book-01-the-tragedy-of-open-hardware.md

 ---
-title: Agora—Book I—The Tragedy of Open Hardware
+title: Book I—The Tragedy of Open Hardware
 layout: default
 ---